 Before VCs will invest in your company, it must pass through their screening criteria.
 This process helps eliminate bad deals and ensures the VC invests only in opportunities with the highest chances of success.

-VCs typically ask questions during the screening process about your team, business model, market opportunity and competitive landscape.
+VCs typically ask questions during the screening process about your team, business model, market opportunity, and competitive landscape.
 Additionally, they want to comprehend how you plan to manage marketing initiatives and sales activities.

 Additionally, venture capitalists (VCs) frequently request to view your financial projections.
 This is an essential step in the screening process as it gives a snapshot of your personal and financial health.

-Make the screening process smoother and more efficient by using a customer relationship management (CRM) platform to organize and monitor all information you have.
+Depending on the stage of the investment and investor commitment, screening may take weeks or months.
+The screening process can be made smoother and more efficient by using a customer relationship management (CRM) platform to organize and monitor all information you have.
 Doing this helps you avoid missing deadlines or forgetting important details.

 Furthermore, crafting an effective pitch that meets VC screening criteria is paramount to increasing your chances of getting funded in the next round.
 By doing so, you’ll likely increase the success rate of your fundraising attempt.

-Another factor VCs will evaluate is your company’s fit with their existing portfolio.
+Another factor VCs will evaluate is your company’s fit with its existing portfolio.
 They want to know that your venture won’t compete directly with any of their current holdings, which could reduce risk in a deal, particularly if investing in a growth-stage startup.

 Finally, VCs will want to assess whether your company has the potential for growth into an expansive enterprise.
 This can be accomplished by recognizing a major market opportunity and analyzing its size and growth potential.

-Thanks to advances in data and technology, venture capital deal sourcing has seen a major improvement.
+Thanks to advances in data and technology, venture capital deal screening has seen a major improvement.
 Previously, this process was laborious and time-consuming; however, with modern tools that accurately capture market signals around a company’s industry and ownership structure, new school dealmakers can now screen deals with astounding accuracy and speed in minutes.

 Before investing in a company, there are numerous ways to learn about it.
-These may include interviews, surveys and analyzing current data.
+These may include interviews, surveys, and analyzing current data.
 You could also conduct an extensive audit of their finances; however, be prepared for a lengthy process.

 Venture capitalists face a unique challenge when assessing startup businesses; many lack financial records or any history whatsoever.
 This makes it difficult to accurately gauge their long-term growth potential and assess if they will generate enough revenue in the future.